SamuelOla04/alpha-token-contracts-audited/AUDIT_REPORT.md

 The ALPHA Token smart contracts have successfully passed a comprehensive security audit with zero vulnerabilities.

-After thorough static analysis, manual code review, and testing of all security patterns, the contracts demonstrate strong security practices, clean architecture, and readiness for deployment.
+Audit Journey: From 6 Issues to Zero

+During the initial review, six critical vulnerabilities were identified.
+Each was systematically addressed, retested, and resolved.
+The final audit confirms that all issues have been fixed, resulting in secure and production-ready contracts.

-Bottom Line: The contracts are secure, efficient, and production ready.
+Bottom Line: The contracts are secure, efficient, and deployment-ready.

 Audit Scope
 Contracts Audited